 Hosting & Support

-ITFlow is a self-hosted PHP application and uses a MariaDB database.
+ITFlow is a self-hosted PHP application.
+It requires a MariaDB database.

-Support is available via the community forums/discord.
-We do not offer paid hosting/support for ITFlow.
+Support is available via the community forums.
+We do not currently offer paid hosting/support for ITFlow.

 ITFlow vs a Wiki